Startup-Nights/.github/profile/README.md

 - [Aftermovie 2021](https://www.youtube.com/watch?v=FwDL17BO_ig)
 - [Aftermovie 2020](https://www.youtube.com/watch?v=gva-L225FnQ)

 Do you feel inspired?
-[Come and join us!](https://hiring.startup-nights.ch) We are always on the lookout for like-minded people
+[Come and join us!](https://startup-nights.ch/hiring) We are always on the lookout for like-minded people!